alexk99/the_router/README.md

 # Production cases

-## "Bizin"
+## Bizin
 <a href="/bizin_eng.md">Bizin.
 TheRouter as a core BGP router.</a>

 Bizin.
-First experience using TheRouter as a BGP core router in a internet service provider network.
+The first experience using TheRouter as a BGP core router in an internet service provider network.
 Forwardind traffic between a BRAS cluster and a Google Cache Server.